sirmarcel/octolog/README.markdown

 Have fun blogging!
 If you have any questions, hit me up on [Twitter](https://twitter.com/xartas).

-(1) that's the part of your blog between the --- lines.
+(1) that's the part of your post between the --- lines.

 ### Some things this theme doesn't do (yet)